 The centerpiece of the Silcox Hut is a large room that features a fireplace and comfortable seating, alongside the dining room with hand-carved wooden furniture, and windows looking up and down the mountain.
 The lower level of the Silcox Hut includes sleeping quarters, restrooms and showers.

 Catered dinner is served family-style by the Hut-keeper.
 Afterwards we’ll have coffee, tea and, dessert.
 Of course, you’ll need dessert to get you ready for your summit climb.
 Breakfast includes oatmeal, fruit, juice, muffins and pastries, and coffee or tea.
-As you can tell, this is about as good as it gets for mountain living with an apetite!
+As you can tell, this is about as good as it gets for mountain living with an appetite!

 In the morning, we’ll meet at the Timberline Lodge to go over gear and logistics.
 Then we’ll spend the morning in our snow skills training course.
 In class, we’ll cover footwork, ice axe usage, and our rope systems.
 In the afternoon we’ll take a snowcat up to the Silcox Hut at 7,000 feet and enjoy the amenities of the hut – overlooking all of Oregon.